standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ### Purpose

-This document provides a step-by-step guide to generate an HL7 FHIR IG starting with documenting a model using CIMPL.
-The details about how to accomplish each step are in the [CIMPL Language Reference Guide](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md).
+This document provides a step-by-step guide to generate an HL7 FHIR IG starting with using CIMPL to document a model.
+The details about how to accomplish each step are in the [CIMPL Language Reference Manual](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Manual](cimpl6ToolingReference.md).
 Links to these documents are provided in each section.

 ### Intended Audience